madhavgaba/gutterIcon/README.md

 ### Optimization Tips
 1. Disable the extension when not working with Go or Java files
-2. Use the `implementationProvider.enable` setting to toggle the extension
-3. If you experience any slowdown, you can temporarily disable the extension
+2. If you experience any slowdown, you can temporarily disable the extension
-4. For large projects, consider working with a subset of files when possible
+3. For large projects, consider working with a subset of files when possible

 ## Known Issues